BerkeleyLearnVerify/Scenic/docs/simulators.rst

 Using Unreal Engine (recommended)
 """""""""""""""""""""""""""""""""

-First, run the generateUnrealWorldInfo.py script inside unreal engine by simply entering in the file path in the engine’s python console.
+First, run the :file:`generateUnrealWorldInfo.py` script inside Unreal Engine by simply entering in the file path in the engine’s python console.

 Then run